scaleway/api.scaleway.com/contents/server.md

 ##### List all servers [GET]

-List all servers associate with your account
+List all servers associated with your account

 The response is an object that has a key called `servers`.
 This key contains an array of server objects each of which contains the standard `server` attributes.